Black History Events

 - follow current government guidance.
 If in doubt please check with the venue for confirmation of their social distancing policies

-Venue: Bruce Castle Museum, Lordship Lane, N17 8NU
+Venue: Bruce Castle Museum, Lordship Lane, London, N17 8NU

-The London premiere of the internationally acclaimed Circolombia, and an absolute exclusive for Jacksons Lane in their re-opening season.
+From Tuesday 5 to Friday 8 October 2021 Jackson's Lane held the London premiere of the internationally acclaimed Circolombia, for their re-opening season.
 Ves-tigios is all about brotherhoods, a journey through a dystopian wasteland, fusing stunning physical performance with film to create a remarkable visual journey infused with jaw dropping circus extravagant visions, terrifying acrobatics and unthinkable magic moments.
 A circus that changes the circus... you'll not come out unscathed.